ahmed451/token_tax/README.md

 Output Format

-Results are saved to results_UN_<language>.txt with the following structure:
+Results are saved to a csv file with the following structure:

 Language: <language_code>